 - A package of support from library and public engagement experts.

 - A kick-starter day with the opportunity to share project ideas, get advice about public engagement and network with other Engaging Libraries partners.

 - An external evaluation to ensure learning and experience can be shared more widely.

-We are supporting 14 projects to complete activities between October 2017 and October 2018.
+We supported 14 projects to complete activities between October 2017 and October 2018.